Elrabu/Fetch_ai_digital_auto/README.md

-# SmartWiper
+# Fetch_ai_digital_auto

-Velocitas vehicle app that uses ASI:One (Fetch.ai) to make safety-aware wiper decisions based on VSS signals (hood state, wiper mode, speed).
+a velocitas vehicle app that uses the platform ASI:One to make safety-aware wiper decisions based on VSS signals (hood state, wiper mode, speed).

 ## Hierarchy